Cart (0)

 We suggest

-0-6 months: From birth to 6 months, babies rely exclusively on breast or formula milk for their nourishment.
+From birth to 6 months, babies rely exclusively on breast or formula milk for their nourishment.
 During this time, breast milk or formula remains the primary source of nutrition, complemented by the gradual introduction of solid foods.
+(This period is when parents most often ask about the best milk for infants.)

 1) Breast Milk: WHO recommends continuing breastfeeding until the age of 2 to fulfill the nutritional needs of toddlers.